 The Franklin’s Gull, a small, black-headed bird with a breeding range stretching across the northwestern United States and Canada is commonly sighted throughout interior prairie habitats during the summer months.
-While knowledge of this species’ long term winter migrations to the coasts of Peru, Chile, and other areas of the southwestern hemisphere are well documented, not much is known about their travels to the eastern hemisphere.
+While knowledge of this species’ long term winter migrations to the coasts of Peru, Chile, and other areas of the southwestern hemisphere are well documented, not much is known about their travels to eastern parts of the world.
 Recently, Save Our Seas Foundation (SOSF) program director, Clare Keating Daly observed this species while conducting work for the SOSF D’Arros Research Centre (DRC), located in a remote part of the Amirantes Archipelago of Seychelles off the eastern coast of Africa.
 This was this first recorded observation of this species in this region.
 Her observations were documented in the Marine Ornithology this month.

 Gathering information about seabird distribution in ocean areas provides valuable insight into the health of marine environments.
 Additionally, it assists marine managers in making science-based decisions about where to establish marine protected areas.
 Unfortunately, many species of seabirds are facing critical threats to their survival such as human disturbance and pollution.
 The unlikely observation of a Franklin’s Gull on D’arros Island is just one of the many interesting occurrences Clare has witnessed during her time working with SOSF.